Olivia Newton-John’s Breast Cancer Battle Update As Lifetime Biopic Debuts

 “She walks the walk.
 She’s a spiritual person and she’s in a good place and all of the signs are positive.”

 Olivia Newton-John: Hopelessly Devoted to You is going to show a lot of fans so much more about the singer’s life and a lot may be things they never knew.
 So many know of her time on screen and on stage, but they may not realize all that goes on in her battle against breast cancer.
-Even though there have been a lot of rumors spread around about her, Olivia Newton-John is doing well and continuing forward with a positive attitude and mind.
+Even though there have been a lot of rumors spread around about her, Olivia Newton-John is doing well and is continuing forward with a positive attitude and mind.